kozhini/zapret-openwrt/README.md

 Zapret is not a VPN!
 Zapret is an Anti-DPI utility!

-Latest source commite getting automaticaly
+Latest Zapret commite getting automaticaly